joe7575/beduino/manual/manual_EN.md

 - Left-click with the programmer on both blocks to connect the programmer with server and controller.
 - Place the programmer in front of the controller (in reality, the programmer can be placed anywhere since it is already connected).
 - Open the programmer menu and press the "Init" button.
 This will initialize the controller and connect any existing I/O module to the controller.
-- Open the file "example1.c" with a double-click on the file name.
+- Open the file "demo/example1.c" with a double-click on the file name.
 - Translate the example into machine language with the button "Debug" and start the program with "Run".
-The program will send some ASCII characters to the programmers terminal.
-If the terminal window is not open, the text will be placed on the status line of the programmer.
+The program will send some ASCII characters to the status line of the programmer.

 If you see characters like "@ABCDEFG..." then you did everything right, congratulations!